 where the links of the chain are generated by $\beta$-redexes having a variable as argument.
 On some families of terms, these chains keep growing and growing, leading to the quadratic dependency of the number of transitions from $\sizeb\run$, and to the continuous increase of space consumption.
-An example of continuosly growing chain of renamings is easily obtained by computing finite prefixes of the KAM execution of the standard looping term $\Omega$.
+An example of continuously growing chain of renamings may be obtained by computing finite prefixes of the KAM execution of the standard looping term $\Omega$.

-\paragraph{Eager Garbage Collection.} Beside the malicious chains connected to unchaining, the \NaKAM is not parsimonious with space also because there is no garbage collection (shortened to GC).
+\paragraph*{Eager garbage collection.} Beside the malicious chains connected to unchaining, the \NaKAM is not parsimonious with space also because there is no garbage collection (shortened to ``GC'').
 In transition $\tokamsub$, the current environment is discarded, so something is collected, but this is not enough.
 It is thus natural to modify the machine as to maximize GC and space re-usage, that is, as to perform it \emph{eagerly}.

-\paragraph{\SpKAM Transitions and Data Structures.} The \KAM optimized with both eager GC and unchaining (both optimizations are mandatory for space reasonability) is here called \SpKAM and it is defined in \reffig{spkam}.
+\paragraph*{\SpKAM transitions and data structures.} The \KAM optimized with both eager GC and unchaining (both optimizations are mandatory for space reasonability) is here called \SpKAM and it is defined in \reffig{spkam}.
 The data structures, namely closures and (local) environments, are defined as for the \KAM, the changes concern the machine transitions only.
-Unchaining is realized by transition $\tokamseav$, while eager garbage collection is realized mainly by transition $\tokambw$, which discards the argument if the variable of the $\beta$ redex does not occur.
-Transitions $\tokamseanv$ and $\tokamseav$ also contribute to implement the GC, by restricting the environment to the occurring variables, when the environment is propagated to sub-terms.
+Unchaining is realized by transition $\tokamseav$, while eager garbage collection is realized mainly by transition $\tokambw$, which discards the argument if the variable of the $\beta$ redex does not occur in the body of the abstraction.
+Transitions $\tokamseanv$ and $\tokamseav$ also contribute to implementing the GC, by restricting the environment to the occurring variables, when the environment is propagated to sub-terms.
 As a consequence, we obtain the following invariant.

 \begin{lemma}[Environment domain invariant] Let $\state$ be a \SpKAM reachable state.
-Then $\dom\lenv = \fv\tm$ for every closure $(\tm,\lenv)$ in $\state$. \end{lemma} Because of the invariant, which concerns also the closure given by the active term and the local environment of the state, the variable transition $\tokamsub$ simplifies as follows:
+Then $\dom\lenv = \fv\tm$ for every closure $(\tm,\lenv)$ in $\state$. \end{lemma} Because of this invariant, which concerns also the closure given by the active term and the local environment of the state, the variable transition $\tokamsub$ simplifies as follows: